 Wrinkles may be a natural part of aging, but that does not mean it is impossible to delay or prevent the worst of them.
-One of the most significant things you can do in the prevention of discolortation, wrinkles sagging skin and more is to protect the skin from ultraviolent radiation exposure.
+One of the most significant things you can do in the prevention of discolouration, wrinkles sagging skin and more is to protect the skin from ultraviolet radiation exposure.
 Many individuals try invasive and sometimes painful methods like dermal fillers, Botox, chemical peels and even surgical procedures.
 The one thing all these techniques have in common is they are performed from the outside.
 But, you may be wondering if there is any way to protect the skin from the inside.

 Researchers from Sweden, Greece and Australia, led by a researcher from Monash University, Melbourne, Martalena br Purba, conducted a study on four hundred and fifty people, aged seventy years or older to see if there was a correlation between the severity of wrinkles and dietary intake.
 They concluded individuals who had a diet consisting mainly of fatty dairy foods, soft drinks, red meat, butter, pastries, cakes and other sweets, and fried foods have the most wrinkles.
 Their findings reported those who ate plenty of vegetables, fish, legumes, and olive oil as well as low-fat dairy products and drank tea often had the least amount of wrinkles.